material-motion/material-motion/concepts/primitives.md

 # Primitives

-This section explores **essential building blocks** of interactive motion.
+This section explores **essential building blocks** of rich, interactive motion.

 This section’s topics: